 A hunting minigame allows the player to hunt wild beasts.

-It can be for various purposes: procuring meat for healing or feeding, getting drops to sell as Vendor Trash, Experience Points or simply to train one's shooting skills.
+It can be for various purposes: procuring meat for healing or feeding, getting drops to sell as Shop Fodder, Experience Points or simply to train one's shooting skills.
 Can also be done to acquire 20 Bear Asses.

 Such games can either be Luck Based Missions, where the probability of success depends on a stat of the player or even on the Random Number God.
 Other games give a greater role to the player, letting him aim to the animals.
 Products can be used in Cooking Mechanics.

 - D: In D2, Laura can use her hunting rifle to shoot wild animals in order to heal herself with their meat.

 - The Legend of Zelda: Breath of the Wild: Link can hunt wild animals, from birds, deer, and boar all the way up to woolly rhinoceroses.
 Each drops raw steak or bird meat of varying quality, which can be used for cooking or Shop Fodder.
 Hateno Village has a minigame in which Link can be hired by Dentz to cull deer for money in Retsam Forest.